|

 programming languages, object-oriented database systems, dynamic memory

 languages and applications.
-He is a Senior Member of the Association for
+He was named a Distinguished Scientist of the Association for

-Computing Machinery and Member of the Institute of Electrical and Electronics
+Computing Machinery in 2012, a member of AITO in 2013 and is a Member of the Institute of Electrical and Electronics

 Engineers.
 He regularly serves on programme and steering committees of major